-Judge Derryberry has also been a member of the Ohio State Bar Association since 1977, having served in various capacities in that organization.
-He currently serves as a member of the Family Law Committee, the Juvenile Justice Committee and as the District 16 Representative to the Council of Delegates.
+Judge Derryberry has also been a member of the Ohio State Bar Association since 1977, having served in various capacities in that organization, including as the District 16 Representative to both the Council of Delegates and board of Governors.
 He served as Chair of the Ohio State Bar Association Family Law Committee from 1990-1992.
 He is also a member of the American Bar Association, The Ohio Judicial Conference, the Ohio Association of Probate Judges, the Ohio Association of Juvenile Judges and the National Council of Juvenile and Family Court Judges.